daalgi/algorithms/graphs/notes.md

 DFS plunges depth first into a graph without regard for which edge it takes next until it cannot go any further at which point it backtracks and continues.

 Applications: topological sorting, scheduling problems, cycle detection in graphs, solving puzzles with only one solution (sudoku), maping routes, etc.

+### Connected Components
+Sometimes a graph is split into multiple components.
+It's useful to be able to identify and count these components.

+We can use a DFS to identify components.
+1. Make sure all the nodes are labeled from [0, n), where *n* is the number of nodes.
+2. Start a DFS at every node (except if it's already been visited) and mark all reachable nodes as being part of the same component.